lewisblake/DeepTreeMRA/README.md

 * `nXGrid`: Number of prediction grid points in x-direction.
 By default set to 200.
 * `nYGrid`: Number of prediction gridpoints in y-direction.
 By default set to 200.
 (Note: These parameters define a `nXGrid` x `nYGrid` prediction grid of spatial prediction locations if predicting.
-The prediction grid is only defined within rectangular region given by the domain boundaries discussed above.)
+The prediction grid is only defined within rectangular region given by the domain boundaries discussed above.
+If desired, a test of predefined test locations can be chosen by setting the `predictionVestor` variable to these locations in an alagous format to that already in `load_data.m`.)

 * `plotsFilePath`: Optional file path to save prediction plots if plotting.
 Set to be a string (e.g.`plotsFilesPath = '/Users/JerryGarcia/Figures/';`).
 By default plots are saved in the `Plots` folder.

 #### User inputs relevant if calculationType = 'optimize'

+The format for each of the following parameter vector bounds is [sigma^2, beta, smoothness_nu, varEps] where sigma^2 is the partial sill, beta is the range paramter, smoothness_nu is the Matérn smoothness parameter, and varEps is the nugget.

 * `lowerBound`: Vector of lower-bound values required for the optimization search.
 Default is [0, 0, 0, 0].